 Some are very basic in design whereas others have a decorative quality about them so they can actually double as decor in your patio space.
 These particular models can be used for your home patio as well as for restaurant patios since they are so versatile.

-Commercial use is also common of the more powerful outdoor heater models, as the standing outdoor heater design gives some space to engineers to squeeze out as much BTUs as possible.
+Commercial use is also common for the more powerful outdoor heater models, as the standing outdoor heater design gives some space to engineers to squeeze out as many BTUs as possible.

 Some of these wall-mount versions also come with a stand so that you’ve got the option of using it either way.

 Once mounted to the wall, it means you don’t have to worry about tripping over it.
-Neither need to care about using up floor space in your patio, but at the same time it’s stuck in that one position.
+Neither needs to care about using up floor space in your patio, but at the same time, it’s stuck in that one position.
 These tend to work best for small to medium sized spaces, both for outdoor or indoor use.

 Not quite as popular as the standing patio heater, but as versatile is the tabletop heater.
 These are small compact units that can actually be deceiving in how powerful they can be.
 While their size isn’t exactly imposing, they are capable of generating a fair amount of heat and doing an excellent job in small sized patios.

 Tabletop patio heaters are very lightweight so you can move them around to where you want them to be.
 If you have different seating areas in your yard this can be a good solution as you can move it around as needed.
 These little units are so versatile that you can even use them in a work shed, a workshop, or other areas that could use a little extra heat.

 Keep in mind these will need electricity to operate, and they are usually three feet or less in height.